How To Stop Debt Collectors From Calling

 There's no law that says you have to communicate with a debt collector by phone.
 If you hang up on a debt collector, there is nothing they can do about it.
 But, if the collector continues to call you repeatedly even after you have hung up on them, they are in violation of the FDCPA.

-All you have to do to stop debt collectors from calling you is tell them that you prefer to communicate with them in writing.
-Written communication works in your favor because it gives you a record of everything that is said.
+You can stop debt collectors from calling you by simply telling them that you prefer to communicate with them in writing.
+After that, the collector is required to send you letters to communicate with you.
+Written communication works in your favor because it gives you a record of everything that's said.
 If the debt collector violates the FDCPA, you have hard evidence that could lead to a lawsuit in your favor.

 The surest way to stop debt collectors from calling you is by sending what is known as a cease and desist letter.
 In the letter, state that the collector should cease and desist further communication with you.
 Note that the cease and desist letter only applies to third-party debt collectors who are working on behalf of the company you originally created the debt with.
-The FDCPA and the cease and desist letter doesn't apply to the original creditor.
+The FDCPA and the cease and desist letter doesn't apply to the original creditor with whom you established the debt.

 Debt Collectors Contacting You About Someone Else's Debt